-דָּרִיאָה THE THIRD WORLD
+THE THIRD WORLD בָּרִיאַה

 Beriyah, the third world, is the world of Creation.
 It is the world of thoughts represented by air and the season of summer.
 In the world of Beriyah, we drink red wine with a dash of white, reminding us that as the land becomes warmer and the colors of the fruits deepen as they ripen, we too become warmer and more open.